dih2-rowa/informationserver/README.md

         python3 main.py --port 4400

     4400 can be replaced by any port.
-  - **Web-Client:** To run the client you need to install Angular CLI with the     following command:
+  - **Web-Client:** To run the client you need to navigate to the folder "Client/InformationServer and run following command:

-        npm install -g @angular/cli.
-    After installing Angular CLI navigate to the environments folder and change the baseUrl-variable in both files to the url of the API.
-    To run the app you need to navigate to Client/InformationServer/src/app.
-    The run the following command:

-        ng serve --port 4401

-    The port 4401 can be changed to any other port.
+        docker-compose up

+    After that, all libraries are automaticaly installed and the website can be started through docker.

 ## How to use it?